netdisco/netdisco-docker/README.md

 When our database image starts it always updates the DB schema to the latest release.

-You can use the following command to re-run the database schema and update supporting data files (MAC address vendors, device vendors, and SNMP MIBs) any time:
+If using your own database server or image, then you have to also run:

     docker-compose exec netdisco-backend bin/netdisco-deploy

+You can also use that command to update the supporting data files (MAC address vendors, device vendors, and SNMP MIBs) any other time.

 ## Tips